jeeeyul/eclipse-themes/README.md

 ## Jeeeyul's Eclipse Themes - Chrome
 Do you want more beautiful Eclipse 4?
 Change it!

-Chrome theme is not only just an altanative theme also full featured e4 theme customzier.
+Chrome theme is not only 1 of 10 altanative themes, but there is also full featured e4 theme customzier to make your own theme.

 <table style="border: none;">
   <tbody>